kamil-kubiczek/rest-mvc-api/readme.md

-### About project
+## About project

 This project is example of small REST API based on Express.js and Prisma ORM.
 It's not production ready but can be helpful for you. **Feel free to fork or get inspired.**

-**Postman collection:** [Click here](https://www.postman.com/restaurant-backend-developers-team/rest-mvc-like-api/invite?wid=85118222-57ae-45d1-8396-1c45bf3be135) and remember select development environment

-### How API works
+## Features

 API enables consumer to manage account and account's blog posts.
-API is tested in Postman.

-#### API consumer can:

 **Account**